Sam ZT avatar

 1y

 I like this.
-I used to do this all the time at work but was told not to because it was not my job and that it was keeping me from doing my assigned work.
+I used to do this all the time at work but was told not to because it was not my job and that it was keeping me from doing my signed work.
 I found myself distracted even more and then I got into trouble for not getting work done.
 Maybe doing this when I get home from work would be a nice segue from work life to home life.
-Maybe it will keep me off the sofa right after work, too!
-Time to pick up one of my old habits that was working for me but that others (supervisors) saw as ineffective😁
+Maybe it will keep me of the sofa right after work, too!
+Time to pick up one of my habits that was working for me but that others (supervisors) saw as ineffective😁

-moajune avatar
+BettyBop avatar

 1y